-Changing Futures is a non-religious organisation which works with various organisations and individuals in Swaziland, including Vusumnotfo and Claypotts Trust.
+Changing Futures is a non-religious organisation which works with various organisations and individuals in Swaziland.
 The charity also collaborates with Swaziland Schools Projects, another UK based charity.
 Steve and some of the trustees visit Swaziland regularly to ensure that projects are progressing well and to identify new needs.
 There are no administration costs as the charity is run by its trustees on a voluntary basis.

 To Donate click here

 Most children in Swaziland really value their education and often walk a long way to get to school.
-There is now some government funding for school fees for children up to and including Year 6, but many schools still struggle to pay all the bills with the funding provided.
-Changing Futures has been paying fees and supporting the school budget in one rurual school since the charity was founded.
+There is now government funding for school fees for children up to and including Year 6, but many schools still struggle to pay all the bills with the funding provided.

 To attend school their pupils must wear a school uniform.
 This is unaffordable for many children so this is another cost that we cover in some schools.

 For a full list of our current projects and things we do see the Projects page.

-2. If you are taking part in a sporting event or challenge in 2013 why not see if your friends and family will sponsor you for Changing Futures?
+2. If you are taking part in a sporting event or challenge why not see if your friends and family will sponsor you for Changing Futures?
 We can help you set up a dedicated sponsorship page so that people can donate.

 3. Collect your small change – stop those 1ps, 2ps and 5ps cluttering up your purse or filling your pockets and put them in a jar.
 When it is full give it to us or take the money to the bank and donate it to us.